DSC-Capstone/dsc-capstone.github.io/lessons/09/index.md

 Then, in the 1970s, hardware-agnostic programming languages – such as C – began to gain traction.
 This decoupling of software from hardware accelerated the growth of programming as a career, and the size of software projects dramatically increased.

 This led to an interesting confluence – programmers were writing code that _could_, in theory, be run on others' computers, but since they hadn't been paying attention to the [robustness or organization of their code](https://en.wikipedia.org/wiki/Cowboy_coding), their code often _couldn't_ run on others' computers.
 Most code didn't work when shipped, which meant that programmers would have to spend time fixing someone else's code before they could get it to run on their own machine.
-Unfortunately, in some ways, data science [is still in this phase](https://twitter.com/emollick/status/1597733433765433344?s=20&t=8tR_rzjUe6nIPdwltz62-Q), which is why one the goals of the methodology portion of DSC 180A was to have you write and maintain your code in such a way that others could obtain and run your code without any additional setup.
+Unfortunately, in some ways, data science [is still in this phase](https://twitter.com/emollick/status/1597733433765433344?s=20&t=8tR_rzjUe6nIPdwltz62-Q), which is why one the goals of the methodology portion of the capstone is to have you write and maintain your code in such a way that others can obtain and run your code without any additional setup.

 One proposed strategy for managing the development of large group software projects was **waterfall development**, which is still in use today in some organizations.
 In waterfall development, _before_ work begins on a project, the team clearly states:
 - What steps are required to execute the project.